 An emphasis on completing reviews on time.
-Everyone should be clear that this is not a tick box exercise and that reviews are important for development and growth, no one should be exempt from this.
+Everyone should know that this is not a tick-box exercise and that reviews are vital for development and growth.
+No one should be exempt from this.

 Training for managers and employees around areas like feedback to ensure everyone understands what is required of them and feels comfortable taking part in the process.

 Regular reviews to check that the approach is still fit for purpose.
-Investigate what is working well and what could be improved to ensure it is working as effectively as it possibly could.
+Investigate what works well and what could be improved to ensure it works as effectively as possible.